Initial Load Performance Tuning

 Constraint Provisioning & Index Lifecycle

 Performance degradation during initial loads rarely stems from raw I/O bottlenecks; it typically originates from unoptimized write paths and deferred structural enforcement.
-Before executing a single CREATE or MERGE operation, the target cluster must enforce uniqueness constraints and relationship type definitions.
-Pre-creating constraints shifts index population to a background thread, prevents expensive runtime lookups during node insertion, and eliminates lock contention on duplicate key resolution.
+Before executing a single CREATE or MERGE operation, the target cluster must enforce uniqueness constraints.
+Pre-creating constraints shifts index population to background infrastructure, prevents expensive runtime lookups during node insertion, and eliminates lock contention on duplicate key resolution.

 The diagram below outlines the staged sequence of a tuned initial load: